tzivia-rot/toga-leet-code/README.md

 2. run  ``` git clone git@github.com:tzivia-rot/toga-leet-code.git ```
 3. #### to run server and the mongoDB:
      1. run ```docker-compose up```
+> [!WARNING]
+>  When i try run the server on docker compose i get problom to connect to DB,
+> I tried to search about this for long time without success,
+> if is this not work you can run the DB in docker compose and the server local - ןt works
 4. #### to run client - cmd:
    1. run ```cd command-line```
    2. rum ```go run main.go```
 > [!WARNING]
-> the server must be runing befor you run this
+> The server must be runing befor you run this
 ### How to run the actions from the command line:
 - First, you get all the existing exercises, you can choose which exercise you want to do or if you want to add a new exercise, you can choose another action and go to add an exercise.